aws/sagemaker-python-sdk/doc/frameworks/pytorch/using_pytorch.rst

 .. note::

-  This ``torch_distributed`` support is available in the AWS Deep Learning Containers for PyTorch Neuron starting v1.11.0.
+  This ``torch_distributed`` support is available in the AWS Deep Learning Containers for PyTorch Neuron starting v1.11.0 and other gpu instances starting v1.31.1.
   To find a complete list of supported versions of PyTorch Neuron, see `Neuron Containers <https://github.com/aws/deep-learning-containers/blob/master/available_images.md#neuron-containers>`_ in the *AWS Deep Learning Containers GitHub repository*.